-Previously acquired qualifications (Eerder Verworven Kwalificaties - EVK): a previously acquired qualification, i.e. proof of study from a domestic or foreign institution, insofar as it does not concern proof of credits obtained within the institution or study programme for which the certified qualification is to be used.
+Previously acquired qualifications (Eerder Verworven Kwalificaties - EVK): a previously acquired qualification, i.e. proof of study from a domestic or foreign institution, insofar as it does not concern proof of credits obtained within the institution or study programme for which the Teaching and examination regulations, version approved by the Academic Council.

+certified qualification is to be used.